-The CIVICUS Crisis Response Fund (CRF) supports civil society organisations and initiatives facing new restrictions on their work to apply for funding for resiliency and advocacy actions.
+The CIVICUS Crisis Response Fund (CRF) supports civil society organisations and initiatives facing new or escalating restrictions on their work by providing funding for resiliency and advocacy actions.

 It is designed to protect and strengthen civil society in the face of systemic threats, with a focus on safeguarding the rights to freedoms of assembly, expression, and association (FoAAE).